chrisbrownell/IDD-Fa18-Lab1/README.md

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**

+Need to update the PWM pin in the initialization of variable 'led' from pin 9 (in the sample code) to pin 11 (for my board).

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

+analogWrite is a function that allows us to write analog output via a digital signal by rapidly flipping the singal on and off over time.
+The function supports a duty cycle from 0 (signal on 0% of time) to 255 (signal on 100% of time).

+digitalWrite only supports binary on/off (HIGH/LOW) signal, but the analogWrite uses the same underlying technology to approximate a broader range of "values" coming out of a PWM pin.

 ## Part F. FRANKENLIGHT!!!